Spain, León – Not Only a Stop on Pilgrimage to Santiago I

 The main motif of the exterior of the building is the statue of St James, which was known under the nicknames of Matamoros/Moorslayer.
 On the eastern side of the monastery stands the Church of St. Mark, consecrated in the first half of the 16th century.
 For us, we recommend paying attention to the monastery floors, which are the work of Juan de Juni, a sculptor of French-Spanish origin, whose sculptures excelled in a great detail of emotions.

 Hotel Parador, which is home to the monastery, is one of the most affluent hotels you can visit, in Europe at least.
 You can also see part of the collections of the Museo de León.
-Prepare that if you ever want to be accommodated in the hotel in the future (currently closed for renovation works), you will pay slightly more than average accomodation costs.
-One night costs approximately 1200 euros (about 30,700 CZK).
+Prepare that if you ever want to be accommodated in the hotel in the future, you will pay slightly more than average accomodation costs.

 We leave the luxury hotel aside and set out to the beautiful historical monument, which is one of the greatest works neo-Gothic.
 What we talk about is Casa de los Botines and the name of the architect - Antonio Gaudí - suggests that we certainly do not overdo it.
 He is known especially for the famous Barcelona Sagrada Familia (still not finished).